luohancfd/CFCFD-NG/doc/sphinx/publications-using-the-codes.rst

 #.
 Chan, W. Y. K., Smart, M. K. and Jacobs, P. A. (2014) Experimental validation of the T4 Mach 7.0 nozzle.
 Technical Report 2014/14, School of Mechanical and Mining Engineering, The University of Queensland.

 #.
 Gildfind, David E. and Morgan, Richard G. (2014) A new shock tube configuration for studying dust-lifting during the initiation of a coal dust explosion.
 Journal of Loss Prevention in the Process Industries, 29 1: 198-208. doi:10.1016/j.jlp.2014.02.011

 #.
+Gisu Park.
+(2013) Oxygen Catalytic Recombination on Copper Oxide in Tertiary Gas Mixtures", Journal of Spacecraft and Rockets, Vol. 50, No. 3, pp. 540-555. http://dx.doi.org/10.2514/1.A32312

+#.
 McGilvray, M., Dann, A. G. and Jacobs, P. A. (2013) Modelling the complete operation of a free-piston shock tunnel for a low enthalpy condition.
 Shock Waves, 23 4: 399-406. doi:10.1007/s00193-013-0437-8